DszGabriel04/cricketwhatsappbot_Logic_Legends/README.md

 ## PS number: 7
 ## Topic: Cricket Updates right on your WhatsApp

+# Aim of the Project
+- To provide cricket updates on Whatsapp based on the User's choice.
+- To provide the neccessary information in a short period of time
+- To provide live updates of matches whenever possible

 ## Theme: Python
 ## Features that can be included :
 - Match Updates